dehesselle/awscred/README.md

 aws_session_token=bar
 ```

-and pops up a dialog like this:
+If it find credentials, it shows a dialog like this:

 ![dialog](doc/profiles_dialog.png)

-It will be pre-populated with buttons of your existing profiles, so you can update a profile with one click.
+It will be pre-populated with (huge) buttons of your existing profiles, so you can update a profile with one click.
 And that's it, no bells or whistles of any kind 😉.

-While this has been created with the excellent [Qt Framework & Development Tools](https://www.qt.io) and is cross-platform, it is specifically targeted at Windows.
+You can left-click the tray icon to open that same dialog, but it will be in read-only mode where you cannot click anything besides the `Close` button.

+You can right-click the tray icon to open a menu where you can quit the app.

+Created using the excellent [Qt Framework](https://www.qt.io/development/qt-framework).

 ## download